 Emission Testing collection partner "Tulsi Environmental Services & Consultant" and Test Lab Partner - "Neetal Laboratories and Environmental Services Private Limited" (Certifications part of Annexure) based out of Pune was chosen to do emission testing of the vehicle under different RPM as well as by running the vehicle without any HHO, running without K40 installed and running with K40 installed.
 The company, Tulsi collects the test samples from the sites and the samples are tested and report released from Neetal labs are certified by Central Pollution Control Board to conduct emission tests and release reports.
 They are also ISO/IEC 17025:2017 certified that refers to 'General requirements for the competence of testing and calibration laboratories'.

-The purpose of this emission test is to check on the following two objectives:
+The purpose of this emission test is to check on the objectives of finding emission reduction on the vehicle by using K40 system.